nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2017.md

 The behavior of quota computation and check has changed for versioning.
 Now we compute and check the quotas on the `aboutToCheckIn` event instead of computing the quotas on the `documentCheckedIn` one and checking the quotas on the `documentCheckedOut` one.

-This behavior is disabled by default and can be enabled by overriding `nuxeo.quota.size.check.on.aboutToCheckIn` property:
+This behavior is disabled by default and can be enabled by overriding the `nuxeo.quota.size.check.on.aboutToCheckIn` property:
 ```
   <require>org.nuxeo.ecm.quota.contrib</require>